 \subsection{\gls{CC-100}}

-It is a collection of sources comprising mono-lingual data for 100+ languages and also includes data for romanized languages~\cite{Wenzek2020}.
-It was constructed using the URLs and paragraph indices provided by the \gls{CC}-Net repository of 2018 \gls{CC} snapshots.
-Each file comprises documents separated by double-newlines and paragraphs within the same document separated by a single newline.
+It is a collection of sources comprising mono-lingual data for 100+ languages, notably data for romanized languages~\cite{Wenzek2020}.
+It was constructed using the URLs and paragraph indices from the \gls{CC}-Net repository of 2018 \gls{CC} snapshots.
+Each file comprised of documents separated by double-newlines and paragraphs separated by a single newline.